yunjunz/conda-envs/README.md

 If the installation failed due to network error, you can disable the Windows Subsystem for Linux and Virtual Machine feature and restart your machine.
 Or if you just prefer step by step instructions, you can also install it manually.
 See [Manual installation steps for older versions of WSL](https://learn.microsoft.com/en-gb/windows/wsl/install-manual) for more information.

-1) Enable the Windows Subsystem for Linux.
+a.
+Enable the Windows Subsystem for Linux.

 Open PowerShell by right-clicking and selecting "Run as administrator" and run: